 What if you don’t sell a product, or it isn’t possible to sell your product online?
 Having a website can still help you promote your business.
-If you run a hair salon or barbershop, why not give customers the ability to book their hair appointment online?
+If you run a barbershop, why not give customers the ability to book their hair appointment online?
 That way, they can get an appointment at a time that suits them.

 If you run a food and drink business, such as a restaurant, you can use your website for customers to book tables, order takeaways and find out about the latest menu.

 Your customer service doesn’t just start when a customer enters your business, nor does it stop once a transaction has been made.
 Your reputation and the customer service you deliver marks the very beginning of the customer’s journey.
 Customers will want to know the best place to buy a product, eat or get their hair cut, and your website can help give them peace of mind by showcasing testimonials or positive reviews from previous customers.
 You can also post blogs or articles about your industry to show your customers that you are an expert in your field.

 Once you have made a sale, follow-up emails can be used to drive people back to the website, show them other items they may be interested in and present special offers or incentives for them to come back.
 Just be mindful of General Data Protection Regulations (GDPR) around how you collect and use their data.

 5. It gives you the competitive edge